95348953489345893524897/pvprepo/information/movement.md

   6. Line up the prop to touch the bounding box (green sphere) but not the inner collision box (orange circle in diagrams)
      - This is done by sight, you will know that it is colliding when the prop is moving weirdly up or down
   7. Press W and S to move forward and backwards until the prop starts floating oddly
-  8. Run into it
+  8. Run into the prop
-  9. [ add more steps later ]
+  9. Use the precision tool to push the prop (right click)
+    - If you don't use the precision tool or some other tool to freeze it, the prop will get deleted because of its high velocity.
 ```
 Side Effects:
 - List later